Face to Face with Pure Evil at Star Wars Identities Exhibition

 Which one of us would dine on the dark side?

-Admission fees vary depending on date and time attending.
-Children under five are free.
-Family tickets are available.
-Off peak you can expect to pay £20 for an adult and £10 for a child with a family ticket priced at £48.
-Peak time adult rate £25, children £15, family ticket £60.
+Admission fees vary depending on location, date and time attending.
+When I visited children under five were free and family tickets were available.
+Off peak I paid £20 for an adult and £10 for a child with a family ticket priced at £48.
+Peak time prices were adult rate £25, children £15, family ticket £60.
 Check online with the latest venue for up to date information.